I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces-readdebuggerdata.md

 <p>This method can also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
 <p>Some or all of the values may be unavailable in certain debugging sessions.
 For example, some of the values are only available for particular versions of the operating system.</p>

 <p>For details on the different values returned by <b>ReadDebuggerData</b>, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich, the Microsoft Windows SDK, and the Windows Driver Kit (WDK).</p>

-<p>Some or all of the values may be unavailable in certain debugging sessions.
-For example, some of the values are only available for particular versions of the operating system.</p>

-<p>For details on the different values returned by <b>ReadDebuggerData</b>, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich, the Microsoft Windows SDK, and the Windows Driver Kit (WDK).</p>